Rahab’s Mental Health Support Team

 Please review the job details thoroughly and submit the form below.
 Please remember to include an informal 60-90 second personalized video where you introduce yourself and describe your interest in the position.
 We are looking for therapists who are the right fit rather than simply filling the positions quickly.

-We enthusiastically welcome inquiries from mental health clinicians with diverse backgrounds, narratives, perspectives, experiences and clinical approaches.
-We are invested in co-creating a practice culture together that celebrates the unique expression of ability, gender, age, race and ethnic heritage, sexual orientation, and spirituality.
+We enthusiastically welcome inquiries from licensed mental health clinicians with diverse backgrounds, narratives, perspectives, and experiences.
+We are invested in co-creating a practice culture together that celebrates the personalized expression of ability, gender, age, sexuality, ethnic heritage, and spirituality.
 Second Growth Counseling brings on therapists that support and practice inclusive, affirming, and antiracist worldviews.

 Second Growth partners with Rahab’s Sisters to provide mental health support to guests, volunteers, and visitors.
 Counselors contribute in many different ways through on-site presence, virtual support groups, educational and inspirational infographics, volunteer trainings, guest check-ins, crisis intervention, camp outreach and deliveries, hospital visitation, and special projects (foot clinic, photography shoots, feedback surveys, memorials, and art exhibits).